 On a shelf in the bakery section of Whole Foods, there’s a package of baklava with a label that reads “Prepared with Love by Syrian Refugee Women in Miami.”
 The journey of getting that baklava on that shelf was a long one led by Christa Tawil, a Syrian refugee who started Zaytouna Foods in 2017.

 The woman-owned social enterprise employs female Syrian refugees in Miami to handcraft Middle Eastern cuisine and desserts.
-Alongside its growing catering business, Zaytouna currently sells baklava and Syrian butter cookies in three Miami Whole Foods locations – downtown, North Miami and Aventura.
-They are launching in 9 additional stores throughout Florida next week.
+Alongside its growing catering business, Zaytouna currently sells baklava and Syrian butter cookies in three Miami Whole Foods locations – and around Miami.

 Tawil came to the United States in 2012 a year after the civil war broke out in in Syria.
 Three years later, she landed in Miami and started helping other Syrian refugees by providing pro bono translating services.
 She soon realized that they needed jobs more than anything.
 Given their skill sets, the women soon began cooking and hosting dinners called the Syrian Supper Club.
 As more people started asking where they could order homemade baba ghanouj, zaatar spice, hummus, and knafe, she realized the opportunity.